Position: Use Sparse Autoencoders to Discover Unknowns: Negative results: Acting on Known Concepts

 \citet{wu2025axbench} follow a similar approach.
 Starting from a list of 500 concepts, for each concept, they generate synthetic texts that either do or do not contain the concept.
 In addition to logistic regression using \texttt{Gemma-2-2B} representations, they train several other representation-based concept detection methods.
 They also include methods that do not use representations at all, such as prompting an LLM to identify whether the concept is present in the text, as well as bag-of-words.
 Four such baselines, including logistic regression and prompting, outperform the SAE.

 \paragraph{Model steering.} \citet{wu2025axbench} also study model steering.
 Given a user prompt and a concept, like ``where should I visit today?'' and ``Golden Gate Bridge,'' they evaluate whether the model can generate a response that is fluent, relates to the prompt, and includes the concept.
 An LLM judge scores each attribute.
 To steer with an SAE, they identify the SAE feature that is most predictive of the concept's presence, and they generate a response after increasing the value of this feature.
-Non-SAE methods include editing activations with a steering vector \citep{marks_geometry_2024}, finetuning the language model on responses containing the concept, or simply prompting it to include the concept in its response.
+Non-SAE methods include editing activations with a steering vector \citep{marks_geometry_2024}, finetuning on responses containing the concept, or simply prompting to include the concept in the response.
 Prompting and finetuning both outperform SAE-based steering.

-\paragraph{What explains these negative results?} We speculate on why SAEs underperform baselines on these tasks.
+\paragraph{What explains these negative results?} We suggest some reasons why SAEs underperform baselines on these tasks.
 For concept detection, recall that SAEs are trained to reconstruct the LM token representations.
 A reconstruction encodes strictly less information about a token than the original LM representation.
 It follows that, compared to the original representation, there is less information available in the SAE representation to predict the presence of a concept.
 For model steering, prompting performs well because LLMs are finetuned to be adept at instruction-following, and including a concept in a response falls well within this paradigm.

-The empirical results from both papers underscore an intuition that, more generally, there are many natural methods besides SAEs to act on known concepts.
-(Though, methodological innovations may make SAEs more competitive at these tasks as well \citep{arad2025saes}.
-However, these baselines are less equipped to perform another simple task: enumerate a list of candidate concepts.
+The empirical results from both papers underscore an intuition that there are many natural methods besides SAEs to act on known concepts.
+(Though, methodological innovations may make SAEs more competitive at these tasks as well \citep{arad2025saes}.)
+Crucially, however, these baselines are less equipped to perform another simple task: to enumerate a list of unknown concepts that satisfy some objective.
 This, as we show in the next section, forms the basis for tasks on which SAEs have a comparative advantage.